Skip to main content

 Residents living in or near bushland are reminded not to rely on public water supplies if they plan to stay and defend their homes during a bushfire.

-We have made our own preparations for the 2020/2021 bushfire season by readying equipment and systems to cope with extreme conditions.
-Despite these efforts, it is likely there will be a reduction in water pressure, and scheme water supply tanks may run empty in the event of fire.
+We have prepared ourselves for the 2020/2021 bushfire season by readying equipment and systems to cope with extreme conditions.
+Despite these efforts, it is likely that water pressure will reduce, and scheme water supply tanks may run empty in the event of fire.

 For more information about preparing a bushfire survival plan and what you will need to actively defend your home, visit the Department of Fire and Emergency Services website.